 Whether you’ve recently started a blog or are about to start one, you probably have one pressing question.
-How on earth will I make money blogging?
+How can you make money blogging?

 If the first image that comes to mind is of news sites plastered with ads, you probably wonder who’s going to pay ME?
 If you’ve read income reports from bloggers who’ve been in business for years and are making millions, you probably feel overwhelmed and frustrated and you wonder if you should even continue on this path at all.